-Are French lovers really the best when it comes to romance?
-If so, how and why?
+Are French lovers really the best when it comes to sex and romance?

 Me: Do you love me?